To achieve a great Asado, you must take care of your grill and keep it in perfect condition.

 Here on the Argentine Asado channel, I take good care of my tools so they can take good care of me when I am in front of the grill and fire!

-Every 6 months I make sure to sand down the wood handles of my tools and re-stain them so they are always looking fresh and sharp!
+Every six months, I sand down the wood handles of my tools and re-stain them so they always look fresh and sharp!

-Once you have finished your Asado it is important to clean your boards and knives so you can pack them away in optimum conditions until next time.
+Once you have finished your Asado, it is crucial to clean your boards and knives so you can pack them away in optimum conditions until next time.

 A few important points to remember when cleaning your grilling knives: